Interview with Tea Dietterich, CEO of 2M Language Services

 I founded the company myself as a sole trader, literally with a laptop in the back of my bedroom in 1999.
 Under my first trading name, Multimedia Languages & Marketing, I initially offered my services as a translator and interpreter in Spanish, English and German.
 However, soon clients started to ask me if I could provide translations in Chinese and other languages and that’s how I started to sub-contract to other handpicked and talented translator colleagues I knew well through the Australian Institute of Interpreters and Translators.
 The company grew organically over time.
 I started to employ project managers and we introduced procedures, workflow systems and language technology.
 I actually only incorporated the company as 2M Communications Pty Ltd in 2006.
 It has now been known as 2M Language Services since 2011.
 In 2012, I opened an office in Paris, and more recently another one in Sydney, but our head-office remains in Brisbane where we also have our studio.
 In addition to translation & localization services and conference interpreting, 2M also offers voice over production and subtitling, cross cultural training and communications services to Australian companies who do business in Africa.
 2M has currently 7 permanent staff, over 550 regular language professionals on their panel and a wider carefully sourced talent team of 1800.

-Today we offer localization and translation from and into 170 languages across all industries: advertising, marketing, business, mining, financial, legal, engineering, medical, information technology, life style, film scripts, literature, wine and food.
+Today we offer localisation and translation from and into 170 languages across all industries: advertising, marketing, business, mining, financial, legal, engineering, medical, information technology, life style, film scripts, literature, wine and food.
 We service large corporations such as Dupont, Gillette, Microsoft, Rio Tinto and BHP Billiton, small businesses, government departments, exporters, advertising agencies, publishing houses, printing companies, law firms as well as individuals.

 How would you concretely describe the activity of 2M Language Services?